-During the year ended December 31, 2015, the Board held 13 meetings.
-All directors attended at least 75% of the meetings of the Board and the committees of the Board, if any, on which they served during the periods for which they have served as a director.
+During the year ended December 31, 2017, the Board held nine meetings.
+All directors attended at least 75% of the meetings of the Board and the committees of the Board, if any, on which they served during the periods for which they served as a director.
 We encourage, but do not require, the members of the Board to attend the annual meeting of stockholders.
-Last year, nine of the ten directors attended the annual meeting of stockholders.
+Last year, all of the then-current directors attended the annual meeting of stockholders.